Home

 About the author

+I’m Carey Jobe, a poet, classicist, and retired attorney.
 Welcome to my website, where I’ve assembled my published poetry, as well as translations and essays on poetic topics.

 Whoever you are and whatever your literary interests might be, I’m glad you stopped by.
 I welcome you to look over my website.
 I hope you enjoy your visit!

-Reviews of Carey Jobe's Poetry
+Praise for Carey Jobe's Poetry

-Praise for Carey Jobe’s Poem “An Abandoned Cemetery”:
+“An Abandoned Cemetery”:

 “This is an excellent poem, both beautiful and haunting.
 The description of the little girl’s tombstone slab is filled with pathos, and…the verbal and metrical intricacy of the poem is utterly dazzling.”

-Review of Carey Jobe’s Poem “Baucis and Philemon”:
+“Baucis and Philemon”:

 “What a beautiful and carefully crafted poem.
 The lost balloon becomes a small sign or hook on which to hang a wealth of suggestions: Valentine’s Day, love, roses, an unexpected visitor, winter and the promise of spring, and the lingering disquiet of the Baucis-and-Philemon myth that every elderly couple must experience.”